Table of Contents

 #100 Try a new type of workout

-Whether you have been interested in trying a Zumba class or want to watch a YouTube yoga video, try something you haven’t done before.
+Whether you want to try a Zumba class or watch a YouTube yoga video, try something you haven’t done before.
 You might find your new favorite way to exercise.

 #101 Clean your white shoes or shine your dress shoes